Fulani Herdsmen are Spies

-Fulani herdsmen have always secretly been subversives monitoring and reporting activities throughout the length and breadth of Nigeria and they have paymasters; so my source affirms.
-This information, however, does not explain the ostensibly ‘senseless phenomenon’ happening frequently in Nigeria today; the killing/kidnapping of Nigerians all over the country by Fulani herdsmen.
-The long hidden history of Fulani herdsmen grazing their cattle all over Nigeria should no longer be a secret.
+Fulani herdsmen have always secretly been subversives.
+They monitor and report on activities throughout the length and breadth of Nigeria.
+And they have paymasters.
+So my source affirms.
+This information, however, does not explain the ostensibly ‘senseless phenomenon’ happening frequently in Nigeria today.
+The killing/kidnapping of Nigerians all over the country by Fulani herdsmen.
+The long-hidden history of Fulani herdsmen grazing their cattle all over Nigeria should no longer be a secret.

-Before we go any further it must be made clear that this article does not [intend to] suggest in any way that Fulani people of Nigeria are spies or subversive.
+Before we go any further, we must clarify one thing.
+This article does not [intend to] suggest in any way that Fulani people in Nigeria are spies or subversive.
 Furthermore, not all Fulani herdsmen are spies.
 The actual spies and their paymasters use many unwitting herdsmen to make up the company.

-The Fulanis have often been said to (a) not be a ‘nomadic’ ethnic group and (b) it is the ‘conditions of Nigeria’ that make their herdsmen peripatetic cattle grazers.
-The (a) part of that statement is true but the (b) part is wholly false.
-From the days of the “Fulani Jihad” in the early 1800s, the Sultanate of Sokoto like every ancient and modern empire in history needed spies “to watch” their “newly conquered lands” closely.
+The Fulanis have often been said to (a) not to be a ‘nomadic’ ethnic group.
+And (b) it is the ‘conditions of Nigeria’ that make their herdsmen peripatetic cattle grazers.
+The (a) part of that statement is true, but the (b) part is wholly false.
+From the days of the “Fulani Jihad” in the early 1800s, the Sultanate of Sokoto, like every ancient and modern empire in history, needed spies.
+They had to “watch” their “newly conquered lands” closely.
 The Fulanis of that era were skilled horsemen who found it easy to conduct expeditions, surveillance, and war in the Savannah region of West Africa.

-The use of Fulani herdsmen as skilled spies is a highly ingenious concept and practice because it has very successfully avoided detection for two centuries.
-The peripatetic grazing on the land of ‘others’ is the ‘decoy’, spying is the true purpose and function of the practice.
+Using Fulani herdsmen as skilled spies is a highly ingenious concept and practice.
+Herdsmen have, with sheer cunning, successfully avoided detection for two centuries.
+The peripatetic grazing on the land of ‘others’ is the ‘decoy’.
+Spying is the true purpose and function of the practice.

-Nevertheless, my source affirms the British since amalgamation and every successive government has some department or agency that is fully aware of the use of Fulani herdsmen as spies with documents to prove it.
-When it was passive spying it was okay but now it has become violent it can no longer enjoy its privilege of being secret.
+Nevertheless, my source affirms the British since amalgamation and every successive government has some department or agency that is fully aware of the use of Fulani herdsmen as spies.
+He has documentary evidence to prove it.
+When it was passive spying, it was okay but now it has become violent, it can no longer enjoy its privilege of being secret.
 It has become a deeply embedded cultural instrument of ruling-class Fulani to use herdsmen as spies.
-Just as the Samurais were very important to Japanese emperors for well over a millennium and the Ghurkas very valuable to the British for two centuries now, so are the herdsmen valuable and important to ruling-class Fulanis.
+Just as the Samurais were important to Japanese emperors for well over a millennium.
+And the Ghurkas were precious to the British for two centuries now, so are the herdsmen valuable and important to ruling-class Fulanis.
 Honours!

 This brings up the question, is the Sultanate of Sokoto working in collaboration with the Government of Nigeria (GON) on the herdsmen issues?
-When hundreds are slaughtered in cold blood by Fulani herdsmen the GON is mute, but kill a few herdsmen and the same GON makes the incident a priority.
+When Fulani herdsmen slaughter hundreds of citizens in cold blood, the GON is mute.
+But kill a few herdsmen and the same GON makes the incident a priority.
 Kingsley Omowe on 16/04/2016 tweeted, “Buhari dealt ruthlessly with Boko Haram, he wants to deal ruthlessly with pipeline vandals but wants a lasting solution to herdsmen crisis.”
-That is a very telling political statement rich in doublespeak.
+That is a telling political statement rich in doublespeak.
 President Muhammadu Buhari is a Fulani who owns at least 150 cattle.

-Currently, there are Bills being pushed in the National Assembly as solutions to the problem of Fulani herdsmen ‘visitations’.
-One is a Bill to establish the “National Grazing Route and Reserve Commission” which will have oversight of Grazing Routes and Reserves in all parts of Nigeria and the other is a Bill to create a “Department of Cattle Ranches” within the Federal Ministry of Agriculture for regulating cattle ranching.
-The former Bill will perpetuate the spying/subversion by herdsmen and latter will end it.
+Currently, bills are being pushed into the National Assembly as solutions to the problem of Fulani herdsmen ‘visitations’.
+One is a Bill to establish the “National Grazing Route and Reserve Commission” which will have oversight of Grazing Routes and Reserves in all parts of Nigeria.
+The other is a Bill to create a “Department of Cattle Ranches” within the Federal Ministry of Agriculture for regulating cattle ranching.
+The former Bill will perpetuate the spying/subversion by herdsmen and the latter will finish it.
 Guess which one will pass or gain precedence?